Electrical Earthing and Grounding system

 These parts are neutral to the system or frame of the electrical equipment.
 From the grounding of these two non-current parts of the electrical system, grounding can be divided into two types.
 In neutral earthing, the neutral of the system is directly connected to the earth by means of a GI conductor.
-Neutral grounding is also called system grounding.
+Neutral grounding is also called grounding system.
 This type of grounding is usually provided to a system that has a star winding.

 For example, neutral earthing is provided in generators, transformers, motors, etc. Such type of earthing is provided to electrical equipment.
 The non-current part of the device, such as its metal frame, is connected to the ground by means of a conductive wire.
 If there is any fault in the device, the short circuit current will pass through the ground through the wire.
 Protect your system from damage.